Contact Kelsie

 How do I sign up for a kintsugi class?

-Simply contact me and we can work out the details!
-Options are available whether you're looking to host your own class or if you'd like to receive an invite for my next scheduled class once I get enough interested participants in your area.
+Simply email me and let me know you're interested and your general area!
+If you'd like an invite for my next scheduled class once there is enough interest in your area, sign up for email updates.
 If you have a group of about 4-8 willing to participate, we can choose a time and place that works (this can make a great ladies night, if you want to host and invite your friends).
-If you still need a group, start asking friends and neighbors if they want to join, or when I get enough interested participants I will host a class.
+If you still need a group, start asking friends and neighbors if they want to join!

 Do you teach the traditional method from Japan?